-A Florida woman who informed physicians that she did not want a C-section when delivering her baby, was reportedly threatened with a lawsuit by Cape Coral’s Bayfront Health Hospital this month, spurring an out pour of supporters who walked along the sidewalk, picketing for her.
+A Florida woman had a forced C-Section after informing physicians that she did not want one when delivering her baby.
+She was reportedly threatened with a lawsuit by Cape Coral’s Bayfront Health Hospital this month, spurring an out pour of supporters who walked along the sidewalk, picketing for her.

 According to reports, 29-year-old Jennifer Goddall wanted the right to attempt a normal delivery for the birth of her fourth child, although the other three children were all born via C-section.